MultiSafepay/docs/.github/archive/integration-team/connectjs.md

 <div id="multisafepayContainer"></div>
 ```

-3. When the order is created, add the reference to a global JavaScript object.
-The object must also contain the `onPaymentAction` method where ConnectJS sends the response to the ecommerce platform when the transaction is executed.
+3. When the <<glossary:order>> is created, add the reference to a global JavaScript object.
+The object must also contain the `onPaymentAction` method where ConnectJS sends the response to the ecommerce platform when the <<glossary:transaction>> is executed.

 ```
 MultiSafepay = {